xyfir/enve/README.md

 Used by [Ptorx](https://ptorx.com) and other [Xyfir](https://www.xyfir.com) projects.

+Due to its simplicity, this project should not need frequent updates.

 # Usage

 Let's assume you have an `.env` file with the following data: